swkeever/uad-apollo-monitor/README.md

 ./install.sh
 ```

 That's it!
-Apollo Monitor will now run automatically in the background.
+UAD Apollo Monitor will now run automatically in the background.

 ## Usage